kragen/derctuo/markdown/globoflexia.md

 impregnating the cotton with a buffer of, for example, baking soda.

-This is a case where a balloon form shaped by globoflexia is probably better than clay, actually, because it's both easier to shape to the appropriate smooth blobby shape and easier to remove.
-But it's important to remove it completely, because the balloon latex will probably fail at a much lower temperature.
+This is a case where a balloon form shaped by globoflexia is probably better than clay, actually, because it’s both easier to shape to the appropriate smooth blobby shape and easier to remove.
+But it’s important to remove it completely, because the balloon latex will probably fail at a much lower temperature.